Apathetic-Development-Team/spore/README.md

 # Usage

 > :warning: **GUI will freeze during file upload**: You can check your terminal/command prompt to see if any uploads have completed.

-Larger files will take longer.
+> :warning: **Large files will take much longer to upload.**

 Windows, OSX, Linux: